bchainhub/foxar-docs/versioned_docs/version-1/reference/pilot/pilot-reference.md

 ### NAME

-`pilot` - Test and receive verbose feedback on Solidity inputs within a REPL environment.
+`pilot` - Test and receive verbose feedback on Ylem inputs within a REPL environment.

 ### SYNOPSIS